Agency for Toxic Substances and Disease Registry: History

 In response to the environmental disasters at Love Canal and Times Beach, Missouri, Congress passed the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA), commonly known as the Superfund legislation.
 CERCLA gave EPA primary responsibility for identifying, investigating, and cleaning up hazardous waste sites.
 CERCLA also authorized the establishment of ATSDR to assess the presence and nature of health hazards to communities living near Superfund sites, to help prevent or reduce harmful exposures, and to expand the knowledge base about the health effects that result from exposure to hazardous substances.

-ATSDR was created as an agency under the Department of Health and Human Services on April 19, 1983, and James O. Mason served as the agency's first administrator.
+A 1982 lawsuit litigated by Chemical Manufacturers Association and the American Petroleum Institute forced the creation of ATSDR, which was created as an agency under the Department of Health and Human Services on April 19, 1983.
+James O. Mason served as the agency's first administrator.
 The Hazardous and Solid Waste Amendments of 1984 to the Resource Conservation and Recovery Act (RCRA) gave ATSDR additional authority related to hazardous waste storage facilities.
 ATSDR was charged with conducting public health assessments at these sites when requested by EPA, states, or individuals, as well as assisting EPA to determine which substances should be regulated and the levels at which chemicals may pose a threat to human health.
 ATSDR was formally organized as an agency on June 11, 1985.
 The Superfund Amendments and Reauthorization Act of 1986 (SARA) broadened ATSDR's responsibilities in the areas of public health assessments, establishment and maintenance of toxicological databases, information dissemination, and medical education.

 In 2003, the position of assistant administrator was replaced with a director who is shared with NCEH.

 Organization

 Administration

-CDC Director Rochelle Walensky serves concurrently/ex officio as ATSDR administrator and CDC director, heading the Office of the Administrator.
+CDC Director Mandy Cohen serves concurrently/ex officio as ATSDR administrator and CDC director, heading the Office of the Administrator.
 Patrick N. Breysse, PhD. serves as director of NCEH/ATSDR, heading the Office of the Director.
 The ATSDR administrator/CDC director, who provides overall leadership of the agency, is appointed by the president of the United States; the appointment does not require Senate approval.
 The ATSDR administrator appoints the NCEH/ATSDR director, who is responsible for managing the agency's programs and activities.